Tony---Zhang/react-employee-directory/exercise/Iteration_2.md

 The key attribute (like in `EmployeeListItem` above) is used to uniquely identify an instance of a component (useful in the diff process).

 ## Goals
-Add EmployeeListItem component to load dynamic employees' list
+* Add EmployeeListItem component to load dynamic employees' list
+* EmployeeListItem will have a herf with `#employees/{employee.id}`